-The rules of good feeding state “feed according to work done”, so if you are planning to give your horse a holiday at the end of the season, you will need to cut his feed accordingly, but those same rules state that “changes in feeding must be made gradually”, so what is the best way to go about this?
+The rules of good feeding state “feed according to work done”, so if you are planning to give your horse a break, you will need to adjust his feed accordingly, but those same rules state that “changes in feeding must be made gradually”, so what is the best way to go about this?

-The main reason for cutting feed is to reduce the calorific and, more specifically, the starch and sugar component of the diet, to avoid excitability or muscle problems, particularly for horses susceptible to heritable forms of the condition widely known as tying-up or ERS.
+The main reason for cutting feed is to reduce the calorific and, more specifically, the starch and sugar component of the diet, to avoid weight gain, excitability or muscle problems, particularly for horses susceptible to the condition widely known as tying-up, azoturia or ERS.

-To keep the horse’s feed the same as normal during a period of time off is foolhardy, unless the horse usually operates off little hard feed (ie 3-4lb).
+To keep the horse’s feed the same as normal during a period of time off is foolhardy, unless the horse usually operates off very little hard feed.

 - Cutting the feed by 50% in a diet for a competition horse cuts the energy by nearly 30%, and the starch level drops by nearly 50%